-The value of $I_A(h, i)$ has then to be amended because the ray casting uses values of LAD that assume trees are at their period of full vegetation.
+The value of $I_A(h,i)$ has then to be amended because the ray casting used uses values of LAD that assume trees were are at their period of full vegetation.

 A surplus of energy is then removed afterward from each tree according to their daily level of leaf development.
 This surplus is redistributed into other trees and soil cells, as described in Appendix B.4.

-Distribution among layers.
+302 Distribution into layers.

-Within a real-life tree, some leaves can receive a large amount of light - which leads to a saturation of the photosynthesis capacities - while others are in the shade.
-The saturation phenomenon (and more generally the concavity of the absorbed light-photosynthesis relation) forbids calculating photosynthesis by considering an average level of light absorption for the whole canopy: this would bias upwards the estimation of photosynthesis (Leuning et al., 1995).
-In CASTANEA, the energy absorbed by the canopy is therefore distributed into five layers of leaves, in which the absorbed energy is assumed to be relatively homogeneous.
-The layers are themselves divided between leaves under direct light (called sun leaves) and leaves in the shade.
-The distribution of energy into the different layers is described in Appendix B.3.
+Within a real-life tree, some leaves can receive a large amount of light - which leads to a saturation of the photosynthesis capacities - while other leaves others 304 are in the shade.
+The saturation phenomenon (and more generally the concavity 305 of the absorbed light-photosynthesis relation) forbids calculating photosynthesis 306 by considering an average level of light absorption for the whole canopy: this 307 would bias upwards the evaluation estimation of photosynthesis (Leuning et al., 1995).
+In CASTANEA, the energy absorbed by the canopy is therefore distributed 309 into five layers of leaves, in which the absorbed energy is assumed to be relatively 310 homogeneous.
+The layers are themselves divided between leaves in under direct 311 light (called sun leaves) and leaves in the shade.
+The distribution of energy into 312 layers is described in Appendix B.3.

-2.2.
+4 2.2.
 Data set

-To evaluate the simulations, we used an existing data set (GMAP forest plot design, Jourdan et al., 2019, 2020) composed of 39 beech, fir and beech-fir plots sampled between 2014 and 2016.
-Plots are distributed on three sites from the French pre-Alps (Bauges, Ventoux, Vercors), which are described in Table 2.
-They consist in a 10 m radius area in which the position, height, crown base height, age, diameter and species of each tree with a DBH greater than 7.5 cm were collected once.
+The simulationswere evaluated at plot scale using dendrochonological data obtained on beech, fir and beech-fir stands from the French pre-Alps To evaluate the simulations, we used an existing data set (GMAP forest plot design, Jourdan et al., 2019, 2020).
+The data set includes composed of 39 plots of 10 m radius beech, fir and beech-fir plots sampled between 2014 and 2016.
+Plots are distributed on three sites from the French pre-Alps (Bauges, Ventoux, Vercors) described in Table 2, and represents the annual growth dynamics, which are described in Table 2.
+They consist in a 10 m radius area in which the position, height, crown base height, age, diameter and species of each tree with a DBH 323 greater than 7.5 cm were collected once.
+324

-Out of 1177 stems, 731 were cored to assess the growth dynamics over the 18-year period 1996-2013 (Jourdan et al., 2019).
-Growth of non-cored stems was inferred on the assumption that basal area increment over basal area was constant for a given species and site.
+Out of 1177 stems, 731 were cored to assess the growth dynamics over the 325 18-year period 1996-2013 .
+Wood volume increments are obtained by multiplying 326 the individual (Jourdan et al., 2019).
+Growth of non-cored stems was inferred on the assumption that basal area increment over basal area was constant for a given 328 species and site.
 To be comparable with the model output, basal area increments were converted into wood volume increments.
-To do that, we inferred past tree heights by using values of past DBH and the relationship between measured height and DBH.
-Past DBH were reconstructed using basal area increments and measured DBH.
-Then, a model was fitted on trees of the same species and site to evaluate the relationship between measured height and DBH (see Appendix A).
-This model was used to compute past height based on reconstructed past DBH.
+To do that, we inferred past tree 330 heights by using values of past DBH and the relationship between measured 331 height and DBH.
+Past DBH were reconstructed using basal area increments by 332 each tree height.
+Finally and measured DBH.
+Then, a model was fitted on trees of 333 the same species and site to evaluate the relationship between measured height 334 and DBH (see Appendix A).
+This model was used to compute past height based 335 on reconstructed past DBH.
+336

-Wood volume increments were computed by multiplying each tree basal area increment with its inferred past height and Φ , a form factor coefficients which takes into account the non-cylindrical shape of the trunks (Deleuze et al., 2014).
+Wood volume increments were computed by multiplying each tree basal area increment with its inferred past height and Φ , a form factor coefficients which takes into account the non-cylindrical shape of the trunks (Deleuze et al., 2014) .
 On the one hand, PDG-Arena was evaluated using wood volume increments at individual scale.
-On the other hand, we used the wood volume increments at stand scale to evaluate both PDG-Arena and CASTANEA.
+On the other hand, we used the wood volume increments per stand to evaluate the simulations at stand scale to evaluate both PDG-Arena and CASTANEA.